atmos/camo/README.md

     http://example.org/<digest>/<image-url>

 The `<digest>` is a 40 character hex encoded HMAC digest generated with a shared secret key and the unescaped `<image-url>` value.
 The `<image-url>` is the absolute URL locating an image.
-In either format, the `<image-url>` should be URL escaped aggressively to ensure the original value isn't mangled in transit.
+In the first format, the `<image-url>` should be URL escaped aggressively to ensure the original value isn't mangled in transit.
+In the second format, each byte of the `<image-url>` should be hex encoded such that the resulting value includes only characters `[0-9a-f]`.

 ## Testing Functionality